 Mild Nonproliferative Retinopathy is the earliest stage of diabetic retinopathy.
 It is characterized by the presence of "dot" and "blotch" hemorrhages and "microanuerysms" in the retina during your eye examination.
-Microanuerysms are areas of balloon like swelling of the tiny blood vessels in the retina caused by the weakening of their structure.
-Mild Nonproliferative Retinopathy can be present without any change in your vision.
+Leakage from the retinal blood vessels may cause the center of the retina, the Macula, to actually swell, a condition called Diabetic Macular Edema.
 Mild Nonproliferative Retinopathy usually does not require treatment unless it progresses or if is accompanied by Diabetic Macular Edema.
-If you have Mild Nonproliferative Retinopathy, the eye doctors at The Eye Clinic of Texas will make specific recommendations about how often you will need to be reexamined.

 Moderate Nonproliferative Retinopathy is the second and slightly more severe stage of diabetic retinopathy.
 During this stage, some of the small blood vessels in the retina may actually become blocked.
 The blockage of these tiny blood vessels causes a decrease in the supply of nutrients and oxygen to certain areas of the retina.
 The best way to diagnose blockage of the small blood vessels in the retina is by having a diagnostic test called an intravenous Fluorescein Angiogram (FA).

-Severe Nonproliferative Retinopathy is the next progression of diabetic retinopathy.
-Severe Nonproliferative Retinopathy is characterized by a significant number of small blood vessels in the retina becoming blocked.
-As a greater number of blood vessels become blocked, it results in more areas of the retina being deprived of nourishment and oxygen.
-A lack of sufficient oxygen supply to the retina results in a condition called "Retinal Ischemia".
-To attempt to compensate for "Retinal Ischemia", these areas of the retina then send signals to the body to stimulate the growth of new blood vessels in order to try and reestablish the supply of oxygen.
+Severe Nonproliferative Retinopathy is the next progression of diabetic retinopathy and is characterized by a significant number of small blood vessels in the retina becoming blocked resulting in a lack of sufficient oxygen supply to the retina, called "Retinal Ischemia" which causes the growth and proliferation of new blood vessels, or “Neovascularization,” in order to try and reestablish the supply of oxygen.

 Depending on the stage of Diabetic Retinopathy, the potential for and the amount of vision loss, it is possible to treat, stabilize and often reverse the effects of the disease.
 Treatment of Diabetic Retinopathy can entail the use retinal laser photocoagulation treatment as well as intravitreal injections of Vascular Endothelial Growth Factor (VEGF) Inhibitor drugs or other drugs.
 However, successful management of diabetic eye problems requires early diagnosis and treatment.